gaalcaras/academic/README.md

 The `langs` variable should be an array containing your languages.
 Important: the first item should be your "default" language (ie the language that you translate posts from or/and that has the largest content available).
+The double quotes around the language *do* matter.

 Don't forget to define a default lang for your whole website.